Insights

 Illustration by Merit Myers

 If you lead an established nonprofit or institution these days, I bet this sounds familiar.
 The last few years have been a tumultuous time.
-The struggle between Old Power and New Power may be creating an existential crisis in your organization: Who are we?
+The struggle between old power and new power may be creating an existential crisis in your organization: Who are we?
 Who sits at our table?
 How do we leverage our strengths to do the most good in the world?
 How do we operate in a way that’s consistent with our stated values?
 How do we make decisions together?
 Who has the power?

 These are difficult questions that involve more than meets the eye.
 The process of wrestling with them has led to internal strife that has rendered many institutions paralyzed and ineffective, creating confusion, power struggles, and self-sabotage at a time that is ripe for opportunity.